HJS-18/TheDesignWeb/Hidde/TheDesignWeb/README.md

 9. Compile the typescript files.
 10. Most important step: Design your styleguide, have fun with this!
 11. When finished, checkout to a new branch with git.
-12. Push the the changes to your new branch.
+12. Push the changes to your new branch.
 13. Go to the forked repo on GitHub, on your account.
 14. Create a new pull request to merge with the main repository.
 15. Wait unitl the owner approves your request.